eepgwde/vojdamago/docs/design/Overview.md

 It then uses GNU-R for the analysis; there are three forms of analysis:

  - Time-series analysis of Key Performance Indicators using the Generalized Additive Method.
+This provides a predictor that estimates repairs given environmental factors.

- - A fault Predictor (a classifier) that uses asset and operation features.
+ - A fault Predictor (a classifier) that uses asset and operation features and is used to improve the design of an Imputer.
+This Imputer is then used operationally to classify asset maintenance priority.

- - Regression analysis to predict Mean Time Between Failure for carriageways
+ - Regression analysis to predict Mean Time Between Failure for carriageways that gives an effective lifetime for a road that can be used operationally to provide maintenance schedules.

 Other analyses are carried out - recursive partition trees, cluster analysis - on the assets.
 There are also some statistical tests to test assertions.